GrinonBarrett/Taksidos/Core Rules/Creatures/Frighambulcher.md

 ### Frighambulcher
 They appear as hairy mounds that scoot along the forest floor.
 When they attack prey or are frightened, they reveal their maw- which can open up to match their entirety.
 They do not attack other hairy creatures, likely a mechanism to prevent them from cannibalizing each other.
+Their collective noun is a Crawl.

 **Creature Type**: Frighambulchers are Sylvan creatures.